Balancer vs Curve

 Protocol Scorecard

-Slippage Score (0-100)
+| Slippage Score (0-100) | 79.5 | 91.5 |

 Balancer and Curve are both decentralized exchanges (AMMs), where trades execute directly against on-chain liquidity pools.
 The comparison comes down to pool depth, fee tiers, and how exposed each venue's order flow is to MEV such as sandwich attacks.

-The sample sizes differ substantially (Curve: 35,571 trades; Balancer: 8,873), so Balancer's score reflects a narrower slice of activity and may move as more volume is observed.
+The sample sizes differ substantially (Curve: 22,859 trades; Balancer: 3,329), so Balancer's score reflects a narrower slice of activity and may move as more volume is observed.

-On this data, Balancer holds the stronger slippage score, but the gap reflects routing and slippage differences rather than one venue being universally better — results shift with trade size, token pair, and market conditions, and MEV exposure and revert rates are separate considerations.
+On this data, Curve holds the stronger slippage score, but the gap reflects routing and slippage differences rather than one venue being universally better — results shift with trade size, token pair, and market conditions, and MEV exposure and revert rates are separate considerations.
 Scores update on each data refresh; see our methodology for the full approach.

 Frequently Asked Questions